The SRHS College and Career Center provides valuable services to students in the college planning process, including:

 Many students choose to attend a community college after high school such as the SRJC.
 These colleges offer certificate programs (2 years or less to complete), Associates Degrees (approx. 2 years to complete), and Associates Degrees for Transfer (2 years to complete and eligibility to transfer to a 4 year school to complete a bachelor's degree).

 The process to apply to college takes time and planning.
 Students looking to be A-G eligible and thus able to apply and be eligible to a four year college directly from SRHS, must fulfill certain criteria (see the A-G Requirements section).
 The criteria includes taking either the SAT (https://www.collegeboard.org/) or the ACT (http://www.act.org/).
-Some colleges and universities have gone test optional or test blind.
+Many colleges and universities have gone test optional or test blind.
 See the PSAT/SAT/ACT section of the website for more information.

-When choosing a college for your future, do not forget there are many colleges outside of the state of CA. Some of these campus’ allow students to pay instate tuition fees so they are financially compatible with in state public universities.
+When choosing a college for your future, do not forget that there are many colleges outside of the state of CA. Some of these campus’ allow students to pay instate tuition fees so they are financially compatible with in state public universities.

 Western Interstate Commission for Higher Education (WICHE)